Laryngeal Manual Therapy

 Why This Helps Our Physiotherapists

-Through laryngeal-specific assessment, our physiotherapists are able to:
+Based on the findings from your assessment, our physiotherapists are able to:

 - Identify muscular restrictions affecting laryngeal movement